Do I have to purchase Melting Pot Food Tour tickets in advance?

-There are 6-8 stops per tour for food tastings which are designed to be the equivalent of a full meal in a grazing fashion.
-For the majority of people, there is enough food that lunch or dinner afterwards is not necessary.
+There are 8-10 stops per tour for food tastings which are designed to be the equivalent of a full meal in a grazing fashion.
+For the majority of people, there is enough food that lunch afterwards is not necessary.

 What if I have dietary restrictions or food allergies?

 You are able to specify dietary restrictions and food allergies when you book your tickets.
-Please be as specific as possible, so we can accommodate your needs.
+Please be as specific as possible, so we can accommodate your needs to the best of our abilities.
 If we do not find out about dietary restrictions until the day of the tour, however, it is not possible for us to accommodate them.